Trevin Caesar

-Trevin Shonari Caesar (born 26 April 1989) is a Trinidad and Tobago international footballer who plays for Club Sando as a forward.
+Trevin Shonari Caesar (born 26 April 1989) is a Trinidad and Tobago footballer who plays as a forward for Club Sando.
+He made 15 appearances for the Trinidad and Tobago national team scoring three goals.

 Club career

 Caesar has played club football for Ma Pau, Caledonia AIA and North East Stars.
 In July 2014 he signed a one-year contract with the San Antonio Scorpions of the NASL.

-After a season with United Soccer League side Austin Aztex in 2015, Caesar moved to USL's Orange County Blues on January 13, 2016.
+After a season with United Soccer League side Austin Aztex in 2015, Caesar moved to USL's Orange County Blues on 13 January 2016.
 He spent the 2017 season with Sacramento Republic.
 He signed for Cambodian club Svay Rieng in March 2018.

 Caesar joined SC Gjilani in August 2018.
 He played there until 1 February 2019, where it was announced, that he had left the club.
 He returned to Trinidad with Club Sando.

 International career

-He made his international debut for Trinidad and Tobago in 2013.
+Caesar made his international debut for Trinidad and Tobago in 2013.